esa-lab/ROAD/README.md

 # ROAD: RNA Origami Automated Design

-The ROAD software package automates the main design steps of the RNA origami method: model building, folding path analysis, and sequence design.
-The design process starts by specifying an 'RNA blueprint': a text-based diagram that encodes all Watson-Crick base pairs (bp), sequence constraints, pseudoknots, base stacking at junctions, and 5´ to 3´ strand direction.
+The ROAD software package automates the design of RNA nanostructures using the RNA origami method and consists of the following main programs:

 **RNAbuild** - generates 3D PDB coordinate files from a blueprint .
 **Revolvr** - repeatedly mutates a randomized RNA starting sequence until it folds into a target 2D structure under the ViennaRNA folding model.
 **Batch_revolvr** - runs Revolvr multiple times to create different candidate designs for the same blueprint.

-RNAvis
-- analyzes and animates one potential folding path from a blueprint.
+**RNAvis** - analyzes and animates one potential folding path from a blueprint.

-flip_trace
-- outputs a blueprint in all four possible orientations.
+**flip_trace** - outputs a blueprint in all four possible orientations.

-trace_analysis
-- parses a blueprint and outputs analyses and helpful variants of the blueprint.
+**trace_analysis** - parses a blueprint and outputs analyses and helpful variants of the blueprint.

-trace_pattern
-- parses a blueprint and outputs the dot-paren notation for the structure in the blueprint, as well as the sequence constraints.
+**trace_pattern** - parses a blueprint and outputs the dot-paren notation for the structure in the blueprint, as well as the sequence constraints.
 It creates an input for Revolvr.

-trace
-- threads a sequence onto a blueprint.
+**trace** - threads a sequence onto a blueprint.
 Only used by Revolvr.

 #########################################
 Installation requirements: